 Photo: Sara Leon Guerrero/Parks Conservancy

-The California Bumble Bee Atlas (CABBA) is a collaborative community science effort, coordinated by the Xerces Society of Invertebrate Conservation and California Department of Fish and Wildlife, to track and conserve California’s native bumble bee species and contribute to the global understanding of bumble bee distributions.
+California Bumble Bee Atlas (CABBA) is a collaborative community science effort, coordinated by the Xerces Society of Invertebrate Conservation and California Department of Fish and Wildlife, to track and conserve California’s native bumble bee species and contribute to the global understanding of bumble bee distributions.
+Volunteers are trained by the Xerces Society to conduct a standardized catch-release photography protocol to document bumble bee occurrences throughout the state.

 How are surveys conducted?